 Design and Technology – pupils will be planning, making and then evaluating a fair ground ride.
 Pupils will create a circuit so that is moves.
 Pupils will practice skills such as drilling, sawing, sticking and measuring throughout this process.

 RE - Why is pilgrimage important to some religious believers?
 Pupils will be looking in depth at the places that have key significance to both themselves and for those within different religions.

 MFL – Our work in French will be focusing on the future - this includes the next few weeks, months and years to come.
 We will look at how to form and pronounce sentences in order to talk about what we plan and hope for.
 This topic will then finish off with the reading of a book in French as well as answering some questions based on it.

 PSHE – Safety and the Changing Body.
 This topic looks at how our bodies change as we get older and also at how a baby is conceived.
+In addition to this we will be looking how the menstrual cycle works, the changes that the body will go through when hitting puberty and the different parts of the reproductive system in both boys and girls.
 We will then look at the risks associated with alcohol as well a basic first aid.

 Computing - we will be looking at how networks and the Internet can be used to share information and how we can design buildings to improve their efficiency.
 Pupils will also then be focusing on the potential problems with storing and sharing data online.

 PE – Athletics and Cricket.
 Pupils will experience a range of different elements within Athletics such as discuss, hammer throw, sprinting, long distance, relays, long jump and triple jump.
 Within Cricket pupils will look at both striking and fielding.
 Looking at how to use both the long and short barrier as well as placement of the ball when batting.

 Science – circuit, battery, switch, call, wires, motor, shot circuit and component.